Transport for London: Financing

+Passenger safety and crime prevention

+TfL publishes operational data on transport crime and antisocial behaviour in coordination with the British Transport Police and the Metropolitan Police Service, monitoring trends across the network and encouraging offence reporting to improve passenger confidence.

+During the mid-2020s, passenger surveys indicated growing concerns about personal safety on the TfL network, including fears of robbery, threatening behaviour, and antisocial conduct, with some respondents reporting that these concerns had deterred them from using public transport.
+Police linked elevated levels of violent incidents and hate crime on the transport network to international events, including the Israel–Gaza conflict that began in late 2023, and the associated wave of pro-Palestinian protests in London.
+TfL has stated that it is working with law enforcement and partner agencies to prevent hate crimes and other incidents experienced by passengers, and in October 2025 launched a campaign encouraging Londoners to act as 'active bystanders' and support victims of hate crime and abuse on the transport network.

 Fares

 Most of the transport modes that come under the control of TfL have their own charging and ticketing regimes for single fare.
 Buses and trams share a common fare and ticketing regime, and the DLR, Overground, Underground, and National Rail services another.

 Zonal fare system

 Rail service fares in the capital are calculated by a zonal fare system.
 London is divided into eleven fare zones, with every station on the London Underground, London Overground, Docklands Light Railway and, since 2007, on National Rail services, being in one, or in some cases, two zones.
 The zones are mostly concentric rings of increasing size emanating from the centre of London.
 They are (in order):